 Lower your expectations.
 The first time I flew with Amalia, I brought a book to read.
 A book!
 LOL.
-Just don’t expect to do much besides look after your kiddo.
+Just don’t expect to do much besides looking after your kiddo.
 As long as you come to terms with that, it will be a much better experience for everyone.
-Also remember that a kid is just a kid and being cramped up on a stuffy flight isn’t the most fun activity so cut them some slack too.
+Also, remember that a kid is just a kid and being cramped up on a stuffy flight isn’t the most fun activity so cut them some slack too.

 Make a schedule.
 This probably makes me sound like a crazy person, but planning it out slightly helps a lot.
 We try to feed her at approximately her snack and meal times and make meals a whole thing so it takes up some time and isn’t complete mayhem.
 Then we’ll read for a while and then play for a while then walk up and down the aisles.
-Also take turns (if you only have one kid) so that each parent gets a 15 or 20 minute break.
+And take turns (if you only have one kid) so that each parent gets a 15 or 20-minute break.

 Pack new toys.
 Pack at least one new book or toy for each flight.
 Or at least something they haven’t seen in a while.
 Something that will keep them distracted for more than five minutes is the dream!

 I pack one bag just for Amalia’s stuff and organize it with labeled pouches so that on the flight we aren’t digging around aimlessly in a bag.
 I do one pouch for food, one for first aid/tissues, etc, one for clothing, one for toys, one for books, and one miscellaneous.
 It’s definitely worth it to make some sort of easy system to find things